brandonnadell/s1-t2-music-queue/docs/DEPLOY.md

 - install Heroku CLI on system
   - follow directions on https://devcenter.heroku.com/articles/heroku-cli
 - go back to dashboard and create a new app on HEROKU and name it
-- add a value for SESSION_COOKIE_SECRET to the .env file
-  - this can be any arbitrary string of upper and lower case letters and numbers
 - log in to heroku on the command line by typing
 ```
 heroku login -i